-In the book and our full 15-page book summary, we explain each of the 4 quadrants above (manipulative insincerity, ruinous empathy, obnoxious aggression and radical candor), debunk the myths about work/life separation or balance, and elaborate on the Radical Candor philosophy on guidance, team and results.
+In our full 15-page book summary, you can get more details of each of the 4 quadrants above (manipulative insincerity, ruinous empathy, obnoxious aggression and radical candor), debunk the myths about work/life separation or balance, and elaborate on the Radical Candor philosophy on guidance, team and results.
 In a nutshell:

 • To exercise Radical Candor, you must give people clear, honest feedback (be it a praise/criticism) for their benefit, and help them to understand how the feedback can help them to move toward their own goals and dreams.

 • To drive results as a boss is essentially about getting people to achieve more collaboratively than individually on their own.
 Scott introduces the Get Stuff Done (GSD) wheel which comprises 7 sequential steps to involve your team in decisions and get buy-in for better long-term results: Listen, Clarify, Debate, Decide, Persuade, Execute and Learn.
-In the book / full book summary, we break down the details for each of these steps and how the whole GSD wheel works from our full Radical Candor summary.
+You can learn the details for each step and how the GSD wheel works from our full Radical Candor summary.

 Tools and Techniques

 After explaining the management philosophy of the Radical Candor framework, Scott moves on to the specific tools and techniques you can use to build trusting relationships, provide guidance, improve team performance and drive results through collaboration.

 There are several foundations to building trusting relationships: center yourself first, seek work-life integration (not balance), create the right environment for your team, and master your emotions.
 You can get more details on each of these components from the our complete 15-page summary.

 Scott explains how you can improve the effectiveness of your guidance/feedback, including: